Trauma & PTSD Therapy in Toronto

 Trauma therapy can help you find steadiness again, reconnecting you to your body, your sense of self, and the life you want to live.

-I offer virtual sessions for clients in Toronto and across Ontario, available Monday through Thursday during daytime hours.
+Virtual sessions are available Monday through Thursday during daytime hours.
 Even online, the process remains grounded, embodied, and relational.

 Healing from trauma takes courage.
 If you’re ready to explore trauma-focused therapy or PTSD treatment in Toronto, we can start with a free 15-minute consultation to see if my approach feels like a fit.

-If you are curious about approaches like EMDR therapy and somatic therapy, we can discuss what fits best for your goals and nervous system needs.
+If you’re curious about approaches like EMDR therapy and somatic therapy, we can discuss what fits best for your goals and nervous system needs.

 Frequently Asked Questions